dag-andersen/PCPP-course/week01/answers.md

 ## 1

+> Find some examples of systems which areincluded in the categories of Goetz, but not in those in the concurrency note, and vice versa (if possible - ifnot possible, argue why).

 Included in Goetz but not in notes:
 - Convenience: most of the programs on my machine is standalone programs.
 It is easier to program and manipulate individually a single standalone program, which is more convenient - but the developers could also just write one huge monolith program that handles everything.
 This case of motivation is not covered in the notes.